OpenBioMaps/documentation/official_docs/en/faq.rst

 What is OpenBioMaps?
 --------------------
 OpenBioMaps is a software and services platform for managing biological data.
 It can be used on its own or as a service.
 It can be used to create database-based projects that can be used simultaneously by multiple users with different devices and access privilege levels.
-If you do not wish to maintain your own server, you can use it as a service, as some institutions also operate servers that host research or citizen-science projects for no charge.
+If you do not wish to maintain your server, you can use it as a service, as some institutions also operate servers that host research or citizen-science projects for no charge.

 What is OpenBioMaps consortium?
 -------------------------------
 OpenBioMaps is a consortium of public institutions and social organizations.
-Their aim is to develop OpenBioMaps software and maintain freely available services based on it.
+They aim to develop OpenBioMaps software and maintain freely available services based on it.
 The members of the consortium are equal partners and they have all contributed to achieving this objective in some ways.
-The partnership can be extended, if the parties wishing to join are willing to accept the system's fundamentals, satisfy the specified conditions set and the partners accept the new member.
+The partnership can be extended, if the parties wishing to join are willing to accept the system's fundamentals, satisfy the specified conditions and the partners accept the new member.

 Current OpenBioMaps partners: